A coat of many colours

 In general members of ARCC come from reasonably traditional Christian backgrounds and have a high regard for scripture.
 We don’t seek to evade scripture but rather to understand it.
 Particularly in the context in which it was written, who it was for and how it speaks to us today.

 Style of service

-Our services general follow a conventional structure: Gathering, Scripture readings, Prayers, The peace, Communion & Dismissal.
+Our services generally follow a conventional structure: Gathering, Scripture readings, Prayers, The peace, Communion & Dismissal.
 This is followed by a shared super.
-The monthly Cafe style services is less formal but follows the same general structure and includes time for short group sharing.
+The monthly Cafe style service (on the second Sunday of every month) is less formal but follows the same general structure and includes time for short group sharing.

-Services are led by an ordained minister from amongst a pool of volunteer minsters from affirming congregations of various denominations.
+Services are led by an ordained minister from amongst a pool of volunteer ministers from affirming congregations of various denominations.
 We generally have three scriptural readings: Old testament, Epistles & Gospel.
-Homilies are often delivered by members of the community and generally reflect the concerns and challenges of our rainbow community.
-Also from time-to-time invited guests may deliver the homily or give and address.
+Sermons are often delivered by members of the community and generally reflect the concerns and challenges of our rainbow community.
+Also from time-to-time invited guests may deliver give an address or preach.

-Over the years we have adapted and developed a number of liturgies.
-The current liturgies are entitled Faith, Peace & Hope.
-These are generally based on conventional liturgies with adaptations for the concerns our LGBTQI+ community.
+Over the years we have adapted and developed a number of liturgies, our written orders of service.
+The current liturgies are entitled Faith, Peace, Love & Hope.
+These are generally based on conventional liturgies with adaptations for the concerns of our LGBTQI+ community.

 Hymns & music

-We have been worshiping in the magnificent Gothic style Anglican church of St Matthew in the City since the 1970s with its wonderful pipe organ.
+We have been worshiping since the 1970s in the magnificent Anglican church of St Matthew in the City with its wonderful pipe organ.
+This an iconic neo-gothic stone church over 100 years old, and located right in the middle of the CBD.
 As such, organ music and a mixture of traditional and contemporary hymns feature in most of our services.
 The exception is the cafe style service when we use a piano and contemporary worship songs.